mzdyb/vmware_linux_automation/README.md

 # vmware_linux_automation

-<p>This is repo showing three simple use cases of Linux automation in vCenter environment:</p>
+<p>This repo is addressing three simple use cases of Linux automation in vCenter environment:</p>

 <ol>
   <li>Provisioning Linux VM from template in vCenter<ul>